 "....Be shepherds of the church of God, which he bought with his own blood."

 Rev. Dr. Malcolm Hall and his wife, Sue, came to us from Ohio, but they both have deep New England roots.
 Malcolm grew up in Scituate, MA, on the South Shore of Boston, where he developed an interest in sports, music, and fishing.
 It goes without saying that he is an avid Red Sox fan!
-He earned a B.A. from Brandeis University, an M. Div. from Andover Newton Theological School, and a D. Min. from Bangor Theological Seminary.
-He was ordained as an American Baptist minister in 1977 and has served churches in CT, NH and VT.
+He earned a B.A. from Brandeis University, an M. Div. from Andover Newton Theological School, and a Doctorate of Ministry from Bangor Theological Seminary.
+He was ordained as an American Baptist minister on September 25,1977 and has served churches in CT, NH and VT.
 He has three grown children and seven grandchildren.